sigmer/portaldocs/portal-sdk/generated/top-onboarding.md

 Note : Please DO NOT get the pull request approved, bypassed or completed without hosting service onboarding complete and required DNS entries created.

 <a name="steps-to-portal-onboarding-step-3-aad-onboarding"></a>

+3. Check [Commit Search](https://aka.ms/portalfx/commits) with the commit id and [Portal Framework Release Dashboard](https://dev.azure.com/msazure/One/_dashboards/dashboard/adf2732d-f4a9-476d-a7a7-7ab7aab4a2ad).

 <a name="steps-to-portal-onboarding-step-3-aad-onboarding"></a>
 ## Step 3 - AAD Onboarding